chrisgrieser/nvim-rip-substitute/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep) with `pcre2` support
     - `brew install ripgrep` (already includes `pcre2` by default)
     - `cargo install ripgrep --features pcre2`
-- Alternatively, you can also use this plugin without `pcre2` by setting `regexOptions.pcre2 = false` in the config.
-However, some features like lookaheads are not supported then.
+    - You can also use this plugin without `pcre2` by setting `regexOptions.pcre2 = false` in the config.
+However, some features like lookaheads will not be supported then.
 - *Optional:* `:TSInstall regex` to add syntax highlighting for the popup window.